Patrick-ring-motive/mdn/files/en-us/web/api/response/presponse/content.md

 console.log(response.constructor.name);//Response
 ```
 ⠀
-You can also create a `Presponse` from scratch
+You can also create a `Presponse` from scratch.

 ```js
 async function Presponse(){